What is a Trademark?

 There is little restriction on who can apply to be the owner of a trademark or who can do trademark registration search.
 Any of the following are free to claim rights or trademark registration search to their trademarks-

-Trademark rules underwent some changes in 2017, which included a new pricing structure.
-You can refer to the pricing given below, but do remember that pricing can change based on specific requirements and situations.
+Trademark rules of India underwent some changes in 2017, which included a new pricing structure for trademark registration.
+You can refer to the pricing given below, but do remember that pricing for trademark registration can change based on specific requirements and situations.

 All goods and services are categorized into 45 classes.
 The government has a pre-defined list enumerating what kind of product falls under which class.
 Goods of different kinds are listed from 1 to 34 while services begin from 35 and go on till 45.